News and Updates

 Gail Cope Teacher Grant applications.

 1 research paper per school, with 1-2 authors

-minimum 700 words, maximum 1000 words, not including title page and Works Cited
+minimum 700 words, maximum 1000 words, not including Works Cited

 Write a research paper in English on an interesting German-Texan

 cultural and/or historical topic.
 The topic should not be commonly known: a